How to Actually Cook a Giant Steak

 Oven & Stove

 Salt and season your steak while it comes to room temperature.
 Preheat your oven to 250F.
 Place the steak in an elevated roasting pan and place it in the oven.
 Roast the steak until a digital thermometer reads about 10-15 degrees below your goal temperature (pull at 115F or 120F if your goal is 130F for medium rare).
+View our steak doneness and temperature guide for your perfect cook.

 When your steak is getting close to temperature, preheat your cast iron pan on the stovetop.
 After it comes out of the oven, sear your steak for a few minutes on all sides to create a beautiful crust on the outside and finish bringing it to your goal temperature.